 Osteopenia or Osteoporosis?
 Try a weighted vest

+Integrative Physical Therapy in Bellingham, Washington is your home for Osteoporosis treatment and exercise.
 According to the National Osteoporosis Foundation, osteoporosis affects 54 million Americans, mostly women.
 Millions more Americans are estimated to have osteopenia (low bone mass), putting them at risk for osteoporosis.
+Are you doing exercises that may be making your condition worse?
+Watch this video for Yoga and Pilates exercises to avoid

 Another way to add positive “weight” is to exercise with a weighted vest.
 Many of my clients like to walk, hike, or jog and I recommend an adjustable weighted vest to create additional weight without the adverse effects of excessive body weight.

-Benefits include: better balance, stronger legs/hips, and improved long-term bone density stabilization.
+Exercise has the potential to improve your balance, leading to stronger legs/hips, and improved long-term bone density stabilization.

 Weighted Vest Guidelines: